John Green’s ‘Turtles All The Way Down’ Reflects The Personal Reasons It Took Six Years To Finish

 — BNCliftonCommons (@BNCliftonCommon) June 22, 2017

 How is that relevant to John Green’s novel?
-That is a mystery, but maybe it means that the book will explore some subjects like faith vs science.
+That is a mystery, but maybe it means that the book will explore some subjects like faith vs. science.
 John is a self-proclaimed Christian who has also said that he doesn’t agree with everything Christianity teaches.

 Dutton-Penguin Books will publish Turtles All the Way Down on October 10.
 It will have a first print run of 1.5 million copies.
 John Green will sign 200,000 of those copies.